cnlab/Geoscan-public/README.md

 - **NIH Data Sharing Policy and Clinical Trial Information Policy:** This trial has been registered at ClinicalTrials.gov and results information will be submitted accordingly.
 - **Data Sharing:** Final research data, with identity-related information deleted, will be made available to the scientific community upon request after the study's primary results have been published.
 Non-imaging data will be shared in spreadsheet format; fMRI data in NIFTI format.
 Geolocation data will be shared at an aggregate level with restrictions to protect participant privacy.
 Please fill out a form [here](https://tinyurl.com/geoscan-data-request) to request data access.
 - **Imaging Data:** Will be made available through a secure file-sharing interface once the main findings have been published.
-- **Study Tasks and Code:** Will be made available on the Falk Lab GitHub account at [https://github.com/cnlab/Geoscan-public/](https://github.com/cnlab/geoscan-public/).
+- **Study Tasks and Code:** Will be made available on the Falk Lab GitHub account

 ---